nuttycream/nixxy/README.md

 ## configs

-There are two main setups that I run everyday desky, and lappy - which is just desktop and laptop respectively.
-I also plan to also add a nix-darwin config for my mac mini - macky, later on.
-They both currently inherit personal, and universal, ideally when I setup more machines, like macky for instance, it wouldn't need.
+There are two main setups that are configured here: _desky_, and _lappy_ - my desktop and laptop respectively.
+I also plan to add a nix-darwin config for my mac mini - _macky_, later on.
+They both currently inherit personal, and universal, ideally when I setup more machines, like macky for instance, it wouldn't need to inherit both.

 All modules are in root, I want to avoid nesting as much as possible, to reduce both the amount of default.nix files I would need but also the amount of